Annecy: Administration

 Annecy is part of four cantons (Annecy-1, Annecy-2, Annecy-3 and Annecy-4); it is the prefecture of Haute-Savoie.

 Since 2017, Annecy has consisted of six delegate cities: Annecy; Annecy-le-Vieux; Cran-Gevrier; Meythet; Pringy; and Seynod.
 Local government consists of a city council with 202 members.
 The number of members in each commune delegate depends upon its population.
 The Mayor is Jean-Luc Rigaut (UDI) since 2007.

 The intercommunality of Annecy, Communauté d'agglomération du Grand Annecy, includes 34 municipalities.

 Geography

 The Fier forms part of the commune's northwestern border.
 The surrounding mountains are Mont Veyrier, Mont Semnoz, La Tournette and Parmelan.

 Climate

-Annecy has an oceanic climate (Köppen: Cfb) in spite of its relatively far inland position.
+Annecy has an oceanic climate (Köppen: Cfb) despite its relatively far inland position.
 Influenced by its elevation, summers are rather moderate on average, although they can be highly variable with extreme heat spikes.
-Winters see occasional freezing temperatures, but most often stays in the single-digits during daytime with frequent cold rain.
+Winters see occasional freezing temperatures, but temperatures most often stay in the single-digits during the daytime with frequent cold rain.
 Air frosts are normal during the night and snowfall is not uncommon.